Chart Color Schemes

 An assessment of population growth drivers in Summerhill - Prospect reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Summerhill-Prospect's population is around 5014 as of November 2025.
-This reflects an increase of 56 people since the 2021 Census, which reported a population of 4958 people.
-The change is inferred from the estimated resident population of 4992 in June 2024 and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 569 persons per square kilometer, providing significant space per person.
-Summerhill-Prospect's 1.1% growth since census positions it within 2.8 percentage points of the SA3 area (3.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 57.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Summerhill-Prospect's population is around 5019 as of Feb 2026.
+This reflects an increase of 61 people, a 1.2% rise from the 2021 Census figure of 4958.
+The change is inferred from ABS' estimated resident population of 4992 in June 2024 and 23 validated new addresses since the Census date.
+This results in a density ratio of 569 persons per square kilometer, indicating significant space per person and potential for further development.
+Natural growth contributed approximately 57.7% to overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 126 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 79 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 using 2021 as the base year, with adjustments made via weighted aggregation from LGA to SA2 levels.
+Projections indicate a decline in overall population over this period, with Summerhill-Prospect's population expected to shrink by 126 persons by 2041.
+However, growth is anticipated for specific age cohorts, notably the 85 and over group projected to grow by 79 people.

 Frequently Asked Questions - Population